FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Introduction

-Specifically, our contributions are as follows: \begin{itemize} \item We introduce a dataset of 1,800 structured 2D layouts, 600 each from kitchens, living rooms, and bedrooms, represented in JSON and paired with spatial reasoning questions. \item We provide a diverse suite of 18,000 questions spanning geometric, functional, and design-aware reasoning, with one question per layout across multiple categories. \item We establish structured evaluation protocols and scoring metrics that enable a fine-grained diagnosis of reasoning performance by task type and error mode. \item We conduct a comparative analysis of 11 LLMs, including GPT-4.1~\cite{openai2024gpt4} and open models such as DeepSeek-R1~\cite{deepseek_r1} and Llama-3.3-70B-Instruct~\cite{llama_3}, revealing consistent failure patterns in spatial inference from symbolic input. \end{itemize}
+Specifically, our contributions are as follows: \begin{itemize} \item We introduce a dataset of 2,000 structured 2D layouts, including 200 layouts sourced from the Habitat Synthetic Scenes Dataset (HSSD) \citep{khanna2023hssd} based on real floorplans, and 600 each from synthetically generated kitchens, living rooms, and bedrooms.
+All are represented in JSON and paired with spatial reasoning questions. \item We provide a diverse suite of 16,000 spatial reasoning questions, eight questions per layout, covering geometric relations, placement feasibility, spatial occupancy, and navigation. \item We establish structured evaluation protocols and scoring metrics that enable a fine-grained diagnosis of reasoning performance by task type and error mode. \item We conduct a comparative analysis of 15 LLMs, including 7 reasoning-focused models, as well as 8 standard models, revealing consistent failure patterns in spatial inference from symbolic input. \end{itemize}

-\mybold{PlanQA} provides a diagnostic substrate for measuring spatial competence in language models, with applications in layout validation, agent planning, and symbolic grounding.
+FloorplanQA provides a benchmark of layouts, questions, and evaluation metrics for assessing spatial reasoning in language models, focusing on symbolic floorplans that integrate geometry and semantics in ways that mirror real architectural abstractions.